 I flew Cathay Pacific First Class in the Boeing 747-400 from Hong Kong to Tokyo Haneda in late 2015.
-Travelling in First Class gives you entry to the Cathay Pacific Pier first class lounge and The Wing business class airport lounge at Hong Kong airport.
-Cathay Pacific features in my top 10 best airlines for longhaul Business Class
+Traveling in First Class gives you entry to the Cathay Pacific Pier first class lounge and The Wing business class airport lounge at Hong Kong airport.
+Cathay Pacific features in my top 10 best airlines for long haul Business Class

 Known as the Queen of the Skies, the 747 will be slowly phased out by Cathay Pacific in the 3rd quarter of 2016.
 Previously, this plane was commonly used for Cathay routes between Hong Kong and North America.
-In the remaining months, the plane will only be flying daily between Hong Kong and Tokyo Haneda, and occasional regional flights.
-Note that Cathay Pacific flies the B777-300ER to Tokyo’s other airport, Narita.
+In the remaining months, the plane will only fly daily between Hong Kong and Tokyo Haneda, and occasional regional flights.
+Cathay Pacific flies the B777-300ER to Tokyo’s other airport, Narita.

-There are 9 seats in the first class cabin, which is located right at the front of the plane.
-There are 2 seats on each row, except the fourth row with an additional standalone middle seat.
+There are nine seats in the First Class cabin right at the front of the plane.
+There are two seats on each row, except the fourth row with an additional standalone middle seat.
 The seats are spacious and face inwards to the windows.
 There is a small footrest opposite the seat with a small pillow.
 This seat can also be used for guests to join in for dining, as there is even a seatbelt here!
-While the seats were not a fully enclosed suite, they are very comfortable and do provide enough privacy.
+While the seats were not a fully enclosed suite, they were very comfortable and provided enough privacy.

-The flight began with a welcome champagne and nuts.
-As usual, Cathay Pacific air hostesses will also write some personal notes on a small card.
-While this might seem a bit tacky, the card is nonetheless a welcomed small gesture to show their personal touch.
+The flight began with a welcome of champagne and nuts.
+Cathay Pacific air hostesses will also write personal notes on a small card.
+While this might seem a bit tacky, the card is a welcomed small gesture to show their personal touch.

 The drinks option on Cathay Pacific first class is also superb.
-There was champagne, and at least 7 different wines in total.
-On top of that, they also serve a variety of other alcoholic beverages as well as normal ones.
-I had my fair share of champagne throughout the flight, as well as recommended wine to go along with my food.
+There was champagne and at least seven different wines in total.
+On top of that, they also serve a variety of other alcoholic and normal beverages.
+I had my fair share of champagne throughout the flight, and recommended wine to accompany my food.

-As the flight was a short hop, Cathay only gave out an amenity kit, but not the pyjamas.
-The amenity kit was from Tumi, with Aesop lip cream and hydrating cream; a comb; dental kit as well as earplugs.
+As the flight was short, Cathay only gave out an amenity kit, not the pajamas.
+The amenity kit was from Tumi, with Aesop lip cream and hydrating cream, a comb, a dental kit, and earplugs.

-The entertainment system on Cathay Pacific is also top class.
-Their system, StudioCX, has a large variety of shows in multiple languages.
-The monitor is 24 inches, and can be controlled via touchscreen or a remote on the side of the seat.
-They also provide noise cancelling Bose headphones.
+The entertainment system on Cathay Pacific is also top-class.
+Their system, StudioCX, has many shows in multiple languages.
+The monitor is 24 inches and can be controlled via a touchscreen or a remote on the side of the seat.
+They also provide noise-canceling Bose headphones.
 There is also a power socket here.

-Overall, Cathay Pacific first class continues to be a superb product.
-While their first class product might not be the best in the world anymore, the service that Cathay Pacific provide is definitely one of the best in the world.
+Overall, Cathay Pacific’s First Class continues to be a superb product.
+While their First Class product might not be the best in the world anymore, the service Cathay Pacific provides is one of the best in the world.